abarbu/objectnet-template-pytorch/README.md

  - tqdm
  - pytorch 1.4
  - cuda 10.1
-**#####SH test on non gpu machine w/o cuda**

 ## 1.2 Install NVIDIA drivers
-If your local machine has NVIDIA-capable GPUs and you want to test your docker image
-locally using these GPUs then you will need to ensure the NVIDIA drivers have been installed on your test machine.
+If your local machine has NVIDIA-capable GPUs and you want to test your docker image locally using these GPUs then you will need to ensure the NVIDIA drivers have been installed on your test machine.

 Instructions on how to install the CUDA toolkit and NVIDIA drivers can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation).
-Be sure to match the versions of CUDA/NVIDIA installed with the version of PyTorch and CUDA used to build your docker image (see [Section 2: Building the docker image](#Section-2:-Building-the-docker-image)).
+Be sure to match the versions of CUDA/NVIDIA installed with the version of PyTorch and CUDA used to build your docker image - see [Section 2: Building the docker image](#section-2-building-the-docker-image).

 ## 1.3 Clone this repository
 Clone this repo to a machine which has docker installed: